ankitects/anki-manual/src/sync-server.md

 and `http://192.168.1.200:8080/msync/` respectively.
 AnkiDroid also currently requires separate configuration for the two endpoints.

+## Reverse Proxies

+If using a reverse proxy to provide HTTPS access (e.g. nginx), and binding to a subpath (e.g. `http://example.com/custom/` -> `http://localhost:8080/`), you must make sure to including a trailing slash when configuring Anki.
+If you put `http://example.com/custom` instead, it will not work.

 ## Large Requests

 The standard AnkiWeb limit on uploads is applied by default.
 You can optionally